SradhaRN/DeliVeggie/README.md

 2.DeliVeggie - A Web api with ProductController.
 The endpoints are available in Swagger

-3.DeliVeggie.RabbitMQ - Publishes the requset from controller
+3.DeliVeggie.RabbitMQ - Publishes the request from controller

 4.DeliVeggie.Product.Service - A service that handles the requests published from DeliVeggie.RabbitMQ